angular/angular-ja/aio-ja/content/guide/roadmap.md

  </summary>
  <div class="details-content">

+### Update getting started tutorial

+*Completed Q4 2023*

+Over the past two quarters, we developed a new video and textual tutorial based on standalone components.
+They are now launched and available on https://angular.io/start.

+### Investigate modern bundlers

+*Completed Q4 2023*

+In Angular v16, we released a developer preview of an esbuild-based builder with support for `ng build` and `ng serve`.
+The `ng serve` development server uses Vite and a multi-file compilation by esbuild and the Angular compiler.
+In v17 we graduated the build tooling from developer preview and enabled it by default for new projects.

+### Introduce dependency injection debugging APIs

+*Completed Q4 2023*

+To improve the debugging utilities of Angular and Angular DevTools, we'll work on APIs that provide access to the dependency injection runtime.
+As part of the project, we'll expose debugging methods that allow us to explore the injector hierarchy and the dependencies across their associated providers.
+As of v17, we shipped a feature that enables us to plug into the dependency injection life-cycle.
+We also launched a visualization of the injector tree and inspection of the providers declared inside each individual node,

+### Improve documentation and schematics for standalone components

+*Completed Q4 2023*

+We released a developer preview of the `ng new --standalone` schematics collection, allowing you to create apps free of NgModules.
+In v17 we switched the new application authoring format to standalone APIs and changed the documentation to reflect the recommendation.
+Additionally, we shipped schematics which support updating existing applications to standalone components, directives, and pipes.
+Even though NgModules will stick around for foreseeable future, we recommend you to explore the benefits of the new APIs to improve developer experience and benefit from the new features we build for them.

+### Explore hydration and server-side rendering improvements

+*Completed Q4 2023*

+In v16, we released a developer preview of non-destructive full hydration, see the [hydration guide](guide/hydration) and the [blog post](https://blog.angular.io/whats-next-for-server-side-rendering-in-angular-2a6f27662b67) for additional information.
+We're already seeing significant improvements to Core Web Vitals, including [LCP](https://web.dev/lcp) and [CLS](https://web.dev/cls).
+In lab tests, we consistently observed 45% better LCP of a real-world app.

+In v17 we launched hydration outside developer preview and did a series of improvements in the server-side rendering story, including: route discovery at runtime for SSG, up to 87% faster build times for hybrid rendered applications, prompt that enables hybrid rendering for new projects.

 ### Non-destructive full app hydration

+*Completed Q2 2023*

 In v16, we released a developer preview of non-destructive full hydration, which allows Angular to reuse existing DOM nodes on a server-side rendered page, instead of re-creating an app from scratch.
 See additional information in the [hydration guide](guide/hydration).

-*Completed Q2 2023*

 ### Improvements in the image directive